Monday, 11 December 2023

 But, if Alishan had such clean decks when we bought her…We would happily have paid $10,000 more….

 **The toe rail got an all new layer of “varnish”.
-I can’t read the text on the paint tin, but the result also it looks good.
+I can’t read the text on the paint tin, but the result looks good.
 The future will tell us if it’s the right stuff.
 At least, it’s easy to apply!

 (Can’t be said about removing the old coat, but using a heat gun worked best)